 I tend to took at it this way: photography is about capturing a moment.
 I thrive on the idea of spontaneity.
-Yes, you could drag along a whole production crew with a middle age house wife to manage the sand-pit and thousands of dollars worth of BS to compliment peoples egos, etc - not for me.
+Yes, you could drag along a whole production crew with a middle age house wife to manage the sand-pit, and thousands of dollars worth of equipment to compliment people's egos.
+However, regardless of budget, in some instances it's the emotional context that takes priority.

-Today's model Tina is from Bangkok: I choose to shoot in Black & White as a compliment to her look.
+In this set I choose to shoot in Black & White as the contrast between model and graffiti work well.
 This was a natural decision, taken by evaluating the model and surrounding environment.
-It's not a technical skill, and you can't download an iPhone application to help you, it's called talent.
-Furthermore, a deeper and personal understanding of your subject helps - and not to be confused with team work.
-I prefer to call it, taking the time to give a shit... enjoy.
+It's not a technical skill, and you can't download an iPhone application to make the critical decision - it's called being a little creative.

 Work by Ben Hodson